anujs2099/rhce-sample-exams_2nd-edition/lab1.md

    - pull the image registry.redhat.io/ansible-automation-platform-24/ee-supported-rhel8
    - list the images available to ansible-navigator
    - list all hosts using this inventory file in json format
+   - list the images available to ansible-navigator while ensuring it doesn't pull a newer image
+-  Using help with ansible-navigator:
+   - list all the modules you can get help for
+   - get help about the ping module
+   - get help about the firewalld module
+   - list all the roles you can get help for
 -  Configure ansible-navigator configuration file as follows:
    - Uses the image ansible-automation-platform-24/ee-supported-rhel8:latest
    - Uses the correct pull policy such that if the image is already present, a new image is not pulled